 2A.
 Trauma, Silence, and the Recovery of Voice – Katherine Orr.
 Underscoring what poet Audre Lorde and so many others have claimed, that poetry is not a luxury but, rather, an activity supporting survival, this workshop considers ways in which poetry mediates between trauma and a livable post-traumatic life.
 We’ll look at current research on brain function and trauma, and how trauma can silence and shatter the self.
 We’ll then explore, through writing prompts, how the symbols, images, and metaphors within poems function as transformative agents, vehicles that convey the writer from trauma, silencing and loss toward whatever treasure prevails.

-Katherine Orr, PhD, is a writer, massage therapist, yoga practitioner, mother and grandmother.
+Katherine Orr, PhD, is an Associate Professor of English at Kent State University where she teaches Poetry and Creative Writing.
 Her poems, which have appeared in The Kenyon Review, The Midwest Journal of Contemporary Thought, and other literary magazines, most often depend upon images from dreams.
-The study of Jungian psychology informs her research on trauma and transformation through the creative process.
-An Associate Professor of English at Kent State University, she lives in Burton, Ohio, with her Bernese mountain dog, Ruby.
+Jungian psychology informs her research on trauma and transformation through the creative process.
+She lives in Burton, Ohio, with her Bernese mountain dog, Ruby.

 2B.
 "My Tree Called Life": Writing and Living Through Serious Illness – Caryn Mirriam-Goldberg, John Willison, Lou Eisenbrandt, Kathy Cagg, Anne Haehl, and Teri Mahoney.
 How do we live with heart and wisdom when faced with serious illness?
 Come hear six Kansas Citians who write through cancer, Parkinson's, arthritis and other challenges at Caryn Mirriam-Goldberg's writing workshops at Turning Point: The Center for Hope & Healing.
 The writers will share — through short readings and telling their stories — how they embrace their tree of life, no matter the growing conditions.
 We'll also discuss and experience (through a writing exercise) how writing in community helps us find meaning, clarity, and inspiration.
 (Photo, from left: John Willison, Caryn Mirriam-Goldberg, Teri Mahoney, Peggy Mulvihill, Kathy Cagg.)